ghaiklor/terminal-canvas/API.md

 <a name="write"></a>

 ## write(data) ⇒ <code>Canvas</code>
-Write to the stream.
+Write to the buffer.
-It doesn't applies immediately but stores in virtual terminal that represented as array of [Cell](Cell) instances.
+It doesn't applies immediately, but stores in virtual terminal that represented as array of [Cell](Cell) instances.
-For applying changes you need to [flush](#flush) changes.
+For applying changes, you need to call [flush](#flush) method.

 **Kind**: global function